Roman statesman, lawyer, orator, and philosopher

 According to Wikipedia,

-Cicero is most known for their academic work in the field of communications.
-They are also known for their academic work in the fields of law, literature, and philosophy.
+Cicero is most known for their academic work in the field of law.
+They are also known for their academic work in the fields of communications, literature, and philosophy.

 Cicero has made the following academic contributions: